-'Push' position: Turn the lever so that the lever at the drive wheel side is positioned as shown below (Fig. 5.4 - Fig. 5.5 or Fig. 5.7 - Fig. 5.8).
+'Freewheel' position: Turn the lever so that the lever at the drive wheel side is positioned as shown in Fig. 5.5.

-- The free wheel lever should only be operated by the attendant and never by the user. - A user may never be left unattended while the wheelchair is in 'push' (Fig. 5.4 Fig. 5.5). - Never set the lever to the 'push' position on a slope!
+- The free wheel lever should only be operated by the attendant and never by the user. - A user may never be left unattended while the wheelchair is in 'push' (Fig. 5.5). - Never set the lever to the 'push' position on a slope!
 When the freewheel lever is set to 'push', the automatic parking brake is deactivated.
-This makes it possible for the wheelchair to roll down the slope (Fig. 5.4 Fig. 5.5). - The automatic parking brake only works is the lever is set to 'drive' position. - When the wheelchair is no longer being pushed, the freewheel lever should be set to 'drive' immediately. - To manually push the system you must release the motor brakes. - Do not engage or disengage motor brakes unless power to the system is off. - Make sure you have full control over the system when you release the motor brakes.
+This makes it possible for the wheelchair to roll down the slope (Fig. 5.5). - The automatic parking brake only works is the lever is set to 'drive' position. - When the wheelchair is no longer being pushed, the freewheel lever should be set to 'drive' immediately. - To manually push the system you must release the motor brakes. - Do not engage or disengage motor brakes unless power to the system is off. - Make sure you have full control over the system when you release the motor brakes.
 When you do so the system will not have brakes. - Make sure the system is on level ground before you release the motor brakes. - Propel this system by the push handles only.
 They provide secure points for you to hold the rear of the system to prevent a fall or tip-over. - Check to make sure push handle grips will not rotate or slip off